VXUS vs IXUS: Head-to-Head Comparison

 Should I buy VXUS or IXUS?▾

 Both ETFs score equally well for beginners (9.5/10).
 Your choice depends on your specific investment goals.
 However, both are solid options.
-VXUS is best for investors who want investors seeking global diversification beyond the u.s. market, while IXUS is better suited for u.s. investors seeking comprehensive international diversification at low cost.
+VXUS is best for investors who want investors seeking global diversification beyond the u.s. market, while IXUS is better suited for u.s. investors seeking detailed international diversification at low cost.

 What is the difference between VXUS and IXUS?▾